New Mexico Industrial Accident Attorneys

 Our attorneys are national leaders in personal injury and consumer protection law.
 When it comes to advocating for workplace safety, you need a skilled team on your side.
 At McGinn, Montoya, Love & Curry, we draw upon our in-depth experience to provide an immediate response, preserve evidence, and deal with governmental agency officials.
 We prepare every case for litigation to show we are serious about finding justice.

-Anyone whose life has been changed by a devastating workplace injury should learn their legal options.
+Anyone whose life has been changed by a devastating workplace injury in Albuquerque or elsewhere in New Mexico should know their options.
 Winning compensation can help you access the care you need and provide a financial cushion for you and your loved ones.
 Your claim can also shine a light on dangerous workplace practices or products, preventing others from being injured.

 We are here to speak with you at what is likely one of the most difficult times of your life.
 We offer compassionate but tough representation.